Eglick & Whited growth management

 Mr. Eglick has litigated matters under the Growth Management Act (GMA) since its inception, starting with Robison v.
 Bainbridge Island in which he represented the Bainbridge Island School District as well as the South Bainbridge Island Community Association) and the West Seattle Defense Fund series of cases as well as in later cases such as one successfully defending a City of Bothell revised GMA Comprehensive Plan.

-Mr. Eglick was a lead counsel in King County v.
-Cent.
-Puget Sound Growth Mgmt.
-Hr'gs Bd., 142 Wn.2d 543, 14 P.3d 133 (2000) in which the Washington Supreme Court firmly established the GMA’s paramount imperative for preservation of agricultural lands.
-Recently, Mr. Eglick and his partner, Josh Whited, represented Friends of Sammamish Valley and a coalition of local farming and co-op organizations before the Growth Management Hearings Board, twice obtaining Board decisions invalidating a King County ordinance that weakened protections against urban sprawl in the King County Rural Area and Agricultural zones.
-After an adverse Court of Appeals decision, Eglick & Whited successfully petitioned the Washington Supreme Court for review of the matter, where it is now pending.
+In a successor to the soccer fields case, Mr. Eglick and his partner, Josh Whited, recently represented Friends of Sammamish Valley and a coalition of local farming and co-op organizations before the Growth Management Hearings Board, twice obtaining Board decisions invalidating a King County ordinance that weakened protections against urban sprawl in the King County Rural Area and Agricultural zones.
+After an adverse Court of Appeals decision that reversed the Growth Board, Eglick & Whited petitioned the Washington Supreme Court to review the matter.
+The Supreme Court granted review and set the case for oral argument.
+Mr. Eglick argued the case before the Court in May 2024, and in September 2024 the Supreme Court reversed the Court of Appeals and reinstated the Growth Board decision.
+King County v.
+Friends of Sammamish Valley, et al., 2024 Wash.
+LEXIS 467, 2024 WL 4231188 (2024).

 Both Mr. Eglick and his partner Josh Whited regularly advise homeowner association clients, and both have represented HOAs in litigation concerning HOA covenants and regulations as well as in interactions with municipal governments.